romegasoftware/GCP-Update-Firewall-Rules/readme.md

 # GCP: Update Firewall Rules Across Multiple Projects

-This is a Cloud Run that will update firewall rules across multiple projects in your organization.
+This Cloud Run will update firewall rules across multiple projects in your organization.
+This project is meant to be deployed and to manage Google Cloud and manage firewall rules for 3rd party services that publish their IP whitelisting requirements as an endpoint with each IP on a new line ([for example](https://envoyer.io/ips-v4.txt)).
+It will run on a configurable cron schedule to keep your firewall rules up to date.

-It receives a JSON payload with the following structure:
+Once deployed as a Cloud Run, it can receive a JSON payload with the following structure:

 ```json
 {